part-os/example-jobboss/README.md

 To import one particular order number, simply provide the integer order number as a single command line argument.
 For example, to import Order #123:

     python connector.py 123

+To simply test your JobBOSS connection, run in test mode:

+    python connector.py test

+This will print the number of jobs in the database in order to verify database access.